 Data types associated with resources applicable to the MEF Interface are defined in clause 7.

 The response status codes listed in Table 5.1.2-3 also apply to the MEF Interface.

+The MIME media types defined on clause 6.7 of [3] shall be supported on the MEF interface.
+The notification related Media types vnd.onem2m-ntfy+json, vnd.onem2m-ntfy+cbor, vnd.onem2m-preq+xml do not apply to the MEF interface.

 Virtual resources (clause 6.8 [3]) are not supported by the MEF Interface.